Microwave Limb Sounder

 The large arrays associated with the trajectory information are stored "packed" (i.e., as scaled and offsetted two-byte integers).
 The required unpacking is handled transparently to the user by some NetCDF reading software (e.g., Matlab) but not others (most notably IDL where the user has to apply the offset and scaling themselves).
 The quantization imposed by this storage equates to ~500 m horizontal and ~1.5 m vertical accuracy.

-Obtaining the LTD filesThe LTD files are available by anonymous FTP from the MLS Science Computing Facility (SCF) at:
+Obtaining the LTD filesThe LTD files are available from the MLS Science Computing Facility (SCF) at:

 People are encouraged to register as an LTD user, in order to be kept informed of updates and other issues.
 The registration page is at http://mls.jpl.nasa.gov/forms/regltd.php.
 In addition, the MLS team would appreciate being informed (via an e-mail to firstname.lastname@example.org) of any publications using the LTD products.